Revolvur/eng103a_DevOps/README.md

 ### Monolith, 2 tier & Microservices Architectures

 In a monolithic application, everything is so integrated together, you have to rebuild everything anytime you make a change.

+Microservices are the opposite of a monolith.
+You have small services that can be deployed individually.
+Each service has a focus on one aspect of the business functionality.
+The services are loosely coupled.
+That means, that the services work relatively independent of each other and only communicate with the other services, if necessary.